AMReX-Codes/amrex/_sources/Basics.rst.txt

 But this approach is generally not recommended for performance reason.
 However, it can be handy for debugging.

-BaseFab and its derived classes are containers for data on Box.
-We recall that Box has types (Section [sec:basics:box]).
+:cpp:`BaseFab` and its derived classes are containers for data on :cpp:`Box`.
+We recall that :cpp:`Box` has types (see the section on :ref:`sec:basics:box`).
 The examples in this section so far use the default cell based type.
 However, some functions will result in a runtime error if the types mismatch.
 For example.

+.. highlight:: c++

 ::